 HMRC is targeting tax evasion by residential landlords.
 They’ll use information they have about property rental in the UK and abroad and other information they hold on customers to identify people who might not have paid what they owe.

-If you don’t make a voluntary disclosure now and HMRC finds out later, you could get higher penalties and face criminal prosecution.
+If you don’t make a voluntary disclosure now and HMRC finds out later, you could get higher penalties or face criminal prosecution.

-You can use a calculator (PDF, 64KB) to help you work out what you owe.
-There’s a different calculator if you need to tell us about more than 5 years’ (PDF, 153KB) of unpaid tax.
+You can use a calculator to help you work out what you owe.
+There’s a different calculator if you need to tell us about more than 5 years of unpaid tax.

-If you need time to pay, you must call the helpline before your 3-month deadline.
+If you need more time to pay, you must call the helpline before your 90-day deadline.

 Help and advice